Bitcoin Futures Trading – in-depth guide

 For each underlying asset, all conditions (delivery time, place, method, etc.) are established separately, which helps to quickly sell assets at a price close to the market.

-What are crypto futures?
+What are bitcoin futures?

 Like a typical futures contract for a commodity or stock index, crypto futures have similar characteristics.